 The sibling duo of prominent local YouTubers Preeti Nair, or more popularly known by her moniker Preetipls, and her brother Subhas Nair, who is a rapper, also spoke up as Pink Dot 11’s Ambassadors about the discrimination faced by LGBT Singaporeans and the apprehension they face as a result.

 Preeti recounted how a gay man wrote a poem about the slurs made against him by bullies, taunting his purportedly “effeminate” nature, and expressed his struggle with his grandmother who might not understand “the difference between nature and nurture”.

 In the same poem, the gay man also recalled how his media law lecturer had likened Section 377A to a cane, which is typically only used to “scare” students and deter them from “misbehaving”, and that it “shouldn’t be thrown away”, which suggests that the perception that even consensual same-sex relationships in any form are perceived as a “misdemeanour” worthy of the threat of punishment.

-Preeti also vowed to use her platform and privilege as a straight cisgender ally to stand up for the LGBTQ community in Singapore.
+Preeti also vowed to use her platform and privilege as a straight cisgender ally to stand up for the LGBT community in Singapore.

 He added that the work of allies should not stop at the yearly Pink Dot event, but that it must be done all year round.

-Subhas also introduced Irie Aman, editor-in-chief of homegrown independent intersectional feminist collective The Local Rebel, who highlighted that LGBTQ spaces in Singapore are “Chinese-dominated”, which comes with the baggage of “privilege and power”.
+Subhas also introduced Irie Aman, editor-in-chief of homegrown independent intersectional feminist collective The Local Rebel, who highlighted that LGBT spaces in Singapore are “Chinese-dominated”, which comes with the baggage of “privilege and power”.

 “Growing up, it was hard to find a safe space, even within a safe space, because queer brown people are minorities within a minority.